engula/engula/docs/design.md

 Engula unbundles components of a classic storage engine into single-function units.
 For example, some units are responsible for data storage, while some are responsible for command execution.
 Each unit is a lightweight container that runs on a node and possesses a certain amount of resources on that node.
-Nodes are provisioned from the running platform and constitute a unified resource pool for units.
+Nodes are provisioned from the running platform and constitute a unified resource pool to serve units.
 That said, Engula can be regarded as a unit orchestration system that provides storage service as a whole.

 The design principles of Engula are as follows: